elibroftw/blog.elijahlopez.ca/content/posts/react-native-run-app-in-background.md

 }, []);
 ```

-If you want to add the notification only at the last minute, you can modify the following code
+If you want to add the notification only at the last minute, you can modify the following code to create the foreground service and the notification on background here; and to stop the service (notification does not need to be explicitly stopped) when the app comes into the foreground.

-to create a notification when the user goes home or enters another app and then delete the notification when the user returns to the app.
-I'm writing this article while in the process of finishing our MVP, so obviously I'm not going to do unnecessary work that may break the background functionality I have implemented already using the above method.
+I'll modify the code for you in the future since this is not MVP (minimum viable product) related functionality.

 ```js
 // or you could modify this code